sahandsbt/poll/README.md

 # Poll_Project
-A poll project by Sahand Sabet
+A poll project by Sahand Sabet with python object oriented

 Please keep the copy right of project, I really worked hard for this and i trust you <3